chaos-polymtl/lethe/doc/source/parameters/cfd/restart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This subsection controls the restart and checkpointing of the simulation.
-This feature is used to restart a time-dependant simulation using the data written on the last checkpoint before the simulation stopped or crashed.
+This feature is used to restart a time-dependent simulation using the data written on the last checkpoint before the simulation stopped or crashed.
 The default parameters are:

 .. code-block:: text